tremblero/notBlacketWare/README.md

-# not blacket ware
+# Blacket Client (tremblero's QoL Client)
-FoxWare?
-Blacket Client?
-Multitool?
-Free?
+Utilities and resources for my client!

-Utilities in my client.
+Anything posted here is free to use